hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 ### Static Website Hosting

-The `website` argument is read-only as of version 4.0.
+The `website` argument is read-only as of version 4.0 of the Terraform AWS Provider.
 See the [`aws_s3_bucket_website_configuration` resource](s3_bucket_website_configuration.html.markdown) for configuration details.

 ### Using CORS